About Mayzart

 Other Interests

 I have many other interests that are not art related.
-For those who are curious, here is the nonexhaustive, yet extensive list (in no particular order): cognitive and behavioral psychology and sociology, analysis, solving puzzles, computer programming, artificial intelligence and machine learning, philosophy, epistemology, ethics, logic, math, science, self-improvement, staying mentally and physically healthy, being prepared, others’ perspectives, juggling, fencing, bouldering (rock climbing without ropes/harnesses), playing non-fps video games, playing board games, watching good movies/tv/youtube videos, reading, literary analysis, learning, teaching, justice, laws and the court system, debates, body language, animals, the environment, nature, hiking, cats, and dragons.
+For those who are curious, here is the nonexhaustive, yet extensive list (in no particular order): cognitive and behavioral psychology and sociology, analysis, solving puzzles, computer programming, artificial intelligence and machine learning (programming it), philosophy, epistemology, ethics, logic, math, science, self-improvement, staying mentally and physically healthy, being prepared, others’ perspectives, juggling, fencing, bouldering (rock climbing without ropes/harnesses), playing non-fps video games, playing board games, watching good movies/tv/youtube videos, reading, literary analysis, learning, teaching, justice, laws and the court system, debates, body language, animals, the environment, nature, hiking, cats, and dragons.